ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 #### On the website

-The easiest way to get started playing an Archipelago generated game, after following the base setup from the game's setup guide, is to find the game on the [Archipelago Games List](/games), click on `Settings Page`, set the settings for how you want to play, and click `Generate Game` at the bottom of the page.
+The easiest way to get started playing an Archipelago generated game, after following the base setup from the game's setup guide, is to find the game on the [Archipelago Games List](/games), click on `Options Page`, set the options for how you want to play, and click `Generate Game` at the bottom of the page.
 This will create a page for the seed, from which you can create a room, and then [connect](#connecting-to-an-archipelago-server).

-If you have downloaded the settings, or have created a settings file manually, this file can be uploaded on the [Generation Page](/generate) where you can also set any specific hosting settings.
+If you have downloaded the options, or have created an options file manually, this file can be uploaded on the [Generation Page](/generate) where you can also set any specific hosting settings.

 #### On your local installation

 To generate a game on your local machine, make sure to install the Archipelago software.
-Navigate to your Archipelago installation (usually C:\ProgramData\Archipelago), and place the settings file you have either created or downloaded from the website in the `Players` folder.
+Navigate to your Archipelago installation (usually C:\ProgramData\Archipelago), and place the options file you have either created or downloaded from the website in the `Players` folder.

 Run `ArchipelagoGenerate.exe`, or click on `Generate` in the launcher, and it will inform you whether the generation